matthiasbeyer/enterprise-rust-template/README.md

-[Bors is a GitHub bot](https://bors.tech) that prevents merge skew / semantic merge conflicts, so when a developer checks out the main branch, they can expect all of the tests to pass out-of-the-box.
+[Bors is a GitHub bot](https://bors.tech) that prevents merge skew / semantic merge conflicts, so when a developer checks out the main branch, they can expect all the tests to pass out-of-the-box.

 ### Dependabot